Last updated March 11, 2020

 37. Dog Walking with Rover.com

 Find dog walking gigs on Rover.com!
 My friend Vee from @veefrugalfox made $500 in October 2019 walking dogs through Rover.
 Rover connects people in need of pet help with helpers like you.
-They have everything from dog walking, to pet sitting, to pet boarding, drop-ins, and even house sitting gigs!
+They have everything from dog walking, to pet sitting, to pet boarding, drop-ins, and even house-sitting gigs!
+It’s a great way to earn real cash if you love dogs.
+You’ll get paid 2 days after you complete a service!

 38. Daily Dog Poop Cleanup for Busy Pet Owners

 Maybe ew.
 But definitely $$$.
 Think of all the people who come home from a long days work wanting to Netflix and chill, not go in their yard and pick up their dog’s poop from the day!
 Many people would be willing to pay someone else to do this for them on a regular basis.
 You’d have to offer your services and market them, but I think you can charge a premium price for this service, because it’s a dirty job, and make bank per hour!
-I also think this would be a great sides hustle for teens.
+I also think this would be a great side hustle for teens.
+You may be able to find gigs for this on Rover.com.

 39. Seasonal Yard Work